Big leaved tropical plants

 Colocasia esculenta

-The cheapest and easiest to grow of all the grocery bought elephant ear tubers.
+The cheapest and easiest to grow of all the grocery bought aroids.
 Buy it under the name of Arvi or Arbi

 Leaf of hedychium maximum